mingness/pr05-simplify-workflows/Adding_contribution_workflow_notes.md

 ## Migration plan

-1. Copy mingness/processing-contributions-new to processing account.
+- [x] rename `processing/processing-contributions` to `processing/processing-contributions-legacy`.
+- [ ] Copy `mingness/processing-contributions-new` to `processing` account as `processing/processing-contributions`.
 Do not transfer.
 Do not keep history.
+Do not include the output files.
-2. Set up update workflow that updates daily the database file and creates `pde/contribs.txt` and the `source` json files, and automerges into the repository.
+- [ ] Set up update workflow that updates daily the database file, and automerges into the repository.
 Direct commits to main.
+Also creates `pde/contribs.txt` and the  `source` json files as workflow artifacts.
-3. Let the repository update these output files for a trial period of a week? a month?
+- [ ] Let the repository update these output files for a trial period of a week? a month?
 Compare files against the `processing/processing-contributions` repo.
-4. When we are confident the repository is working as expected, insert into workflow for contribution manager.
+- [ ] When we are confident the repository is working as expected, insert into workflow for contribution manager.
 Start up again for website?

 ## Future-facing questions and tasks